 The State Board of Workers’ Compensation in Georgia does not allow attorney fees to exceed 25% of the claimant’s weekly benefits.
 The Georgia workers’ compensation law states that the attorney’s fee shouldn’t go over 400 weeks of income benefits.
 If the attorney’s fee exceeds $100, the board must review and approve this expense.
 Additionally, the board can suspend or terminate the attorney’s fee at their discretion.

-Can I sue my employer for stress and anxiety in Georgia?
+Can I sue my employer for psychological distress in Georgia?

-You can file a work injury claim for stress and anxiety-related injuries.
+You can file a work injury claim for psychological injuries.
 The stress you experience has to be directly caused by your work experience.
 Some examples include:

 - Mental Trauma